 Nanologica has two committees, one audit committee and one remuneration committee.
 Minutes are taken at all committee meetings and the minutes are reported in connection to board meetings.
 The major roles and tasks are presented below:

-The audit committee is appointed by the board of directors and consists of Lena Torlegård (chairman) and Mattias Bengtsson.
+The audit committee is appointed by the board of directors and consists of Lena Torlegård (chairman), Mattias Bengtsson and Thomas Eldered.

 The primary task of the audit committee is to support the board in its work to fulfil its financial reporting responsibilities including accounting, internal control, internal audits, and risk management.